abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![The `Cons` function --- An arrow from the `Nat` type, pointing to the type of arrows from list type to itself: x -> (1,x), x -> (2,x), x -> (3,x) etc. ](../06_type/list_type_cons_internal.svg)

-This is the place to mention that in Lambda calculus arrows between types are types as well (a feature sometimes called "first-class functions" in programming context), that is, for any types $A$ and $B$, there is a type $A \to B$, called the *Lambda* type of $A$ and $B$, which has all arrows that connect $A$ and $B$ as values.
+Why are we able to have arrows coming from other arrows?
+Perhaps this is the place to remind you that in Lambda calculus arrows between types are types as well.

 So, let's start plotting these arrows, starting with the base value $Nil$.